 - 74% said they would contact the business with the reviews.

 In an industry like senior living—where care directly impacts loved ones—it’s increasingly important to show the community as a trustworthy brand.
-While every online brand should practice ORM, the impact on senior living cannot be understated.
+Therefore, while every online brand should practice ORM, the impact on senior living cannot be understated.
 Even without a pandemic like COVID-19, these factors are top-of-mind for seniors, or loved ones, looking for a new home.
-Most senior living communities must already overcome the inherent distrust of marketers and negative perceptions of nursing homes or facilities.
+Plus, most senior living communities must already overcome the inherent distrust of marketers and negative perceptions of nursing homes or facilities.

 Displaying reviews differentiates you from competitors, as this directly provides buyers with positive experiences from their peers.
-They’re much more likely to reach out for more information, a tour, or a meeting with a marketing or sales representative.
+As a result, they’re much more likely to reach out for more information, a tour, or a meeting with a marketing or sales representative.

 An Increase In Positive Reviews Equals Revenue Growth.

-Reputation.com found in a study that an increase in reputation score of 150 points or more led to a 6% increase in average sales, showing a direct correlation between a positive online presence and an increase in revenue.
+Reputation.com found in a study that an increase in reputation score of 150 points or more led to a 6% increase in average sales.
+Hence, this shows a direct correlation between a positive online presence and an increase in revenue.

 - High search rankings allow consumers to find a community easier and more often.